Zymbit-Docs/docs/content/troubleshooting/scm/index.md

 **Open Issue #99** Minor: SCM: set_perimeter_event_actions() resets and can cause problems if another command is attempted for a period of seconds.
 A delay of 10 seconds after a set_perimeter_event_actions() will workaround the issue.
 The SCM ships set to Notify=True and self_destruct=False.
 NOTE: The host_security_sanitization.py script included in the image does not include a 10 second delay.
 An updated script with the delay is available here: [host_security_sanitation.py](https://github.com/zymbit-applications/zk-scripts/blob/a6caa2489a2199c5477b152248929c924ec61058/host_security_sanitization.py)

+**Open Issue #103** Major: SCM: Tamper Detect events occassionally resets the SCM and CM4.
+We are still investigating the root cause of this issue, but it happens quite often with tamper events.
+For Alpha, self-destruction is disabled for evaluation purposes which should prevent any loss of data.
+It will cause a reboot.

-**Open Issue #102** Minor: SCM: Supervised Boot does not work with generated key pairs (slot 16 and up).
+**Open Issue #102** Minor: SCM: Supervised Boot does not work with generated key pairs (slot 16 and up), but the APIs will accept generated key pair slot numbers.
 Use slots 0-13.

 **Fixed Issue #92** Major: SCM: Power up issues - Sometimes powering up does not complete.
 The LED will either never come on or will stay on.
 Most likely related to supercapacitor charge.